 Cost/quality of food: The food is VERY average and a bit pricey.
 Think pizza and subpar salads.
 Every room includes a mini refrigerator, so consider doing a grocery run or bringing food from home to cut down on costs.

 Room: We stayed in one of the KidCabin suites, which have a separate sleep area for the kids.
 However, this area has no door and a window cutout, so while it provides a bit of privacy for the parents, it definitely is still part of the room.
 (Curtains on these cutouts would help A LOT!)
-Because of the openings, it very difficult to get the kids to sleep earlier than Matthew and me.
+Because of the openings, it was very difficult to get the kids to sleep earlier than Matthew and me.
 (I had high hopes that it would work like a separate room.)
-The kids loved the bunk buds (of course), but it was definitely not worth the cost.
+The kids loved the bunk beds (of course), but it was definitely not worth the cost.

 Time in waterpark: The waterpark is very fun, but it isn’t huge, so you should consider how much time you will likely spend inside the waterpark facility at the hotel.
 We went to Great Wolf Lodge with the expectations that we would spend A LOT of time in the waterpark.
 But we didn’t.
 Maybe a couple hours in the morning and an hour or two at night.
 (Tip: definitely go to the park first thing in the morning, as it is much less crowded.)
 That leaves A LOT of time to do other things, which all cost money and brings me to my next point.